 Education and Work

-I graduated from the University of Virginia in 2008 and subsequently worked as a Pediatric RN for 9 years.
-I worked in many different inpatient settings with young children, babies and their families supporting new parents through often overwhelming times in their life and parenting journey.
+I graduated from the University of Virginia in 2008 and subsequently worked as a Pediatric RN for 9 years in many different inpatient settings with young children, babies and their families.
 In 2014 I decided to further my education at Columbia University and became a Certified Pediatric Nurse Practitioner.
-Graduating in 2017, I have continued my professional journey supporting families and currently work part-time in an outpatient pediatric office while concurrently starting and growing Little Love Lactation.
+Graduating in 2017, I have continued my professional journey supporting families and currently work part-time in an outpatient pediatric office.
+In 2022 I became an IBCLC and started Little Love Lactation to work with parents and infants in my community and it has been growing ever since.

 Personal